Emergence of Invariance and Disentanglement in Deep Representations: Details of the experiments

 \subsection{Visualizing the representation}

+Even when we cannot generate data affected by nuisances like in the previous section, we can still visualize the information content of $z$ to learn what nuisances are discarded in the representation.
+To this end, given a representation $z$, we want to learn to sample from a distribution $q(\hat{x}|z)$ of images that are maximally likely to have $z$ as their representation.
+Formally, this means that we want a distribution $q(\hat{x}|z)$ that maximizes the amortized maximum a posteriori estimate of $z$:

+Unfortunately, the term $p(\hat{x})$ in the expression is difficult to estimate.
+However, \cite{sonderby2016amortised} notice that the modified gain function

+differs from the amortizes MAP only by a term $H(p(\hx))$, which has the positive effect of improving the exploration of the reconstruction, and contains the term $\KL{q(\hat{x})}{p(\hat{x})}$, which can be estimated easily using the discriminator network of a GAN \cite{sonderby2016amortised}.
+To maximize this gain, we can simply train a GAN with an additional reconstruction loss $-\log p(z|\hat{x})$.

+To test this algorithm, we train a representation $z$ to classify the 40 binary attributes in the CelebA face dataset \citep{yang2015facial}, and then use the above loss function to train a GAN network to reconstruct an input image $\hat{x}$ from the representation $z$.
+The results in \Cref{fig:faces} show that, as expected, increasing the value of $\beta$, and therefore reducing $I(w;\D)$, generates samples that have increasingly more random backgrounds and hair style (nuisances), while retaining facial features.
+In other words, the representation $z$ is increasingly insensitive to nuisances affecting the data, while information pertaining the task is retained in the reconstruction $\hat{x}$.

-We train a classifier on the images from the CelebA datasets resized to 32$\times$32.
-The task is to recover the 40 binary attributes associated to each image.
-The classifier network is the same as the one in \Cref{table:networks} with the following modifications: we use Exponential Linear Units (ELU) \citep{clevert2015fast} for the activations, instead of ReLU, since invertible activations generally perform better when training a GAN, and we divide by two the number of filters in all layers to reduce the training time.
+More precisely, we first train a classifier on the images from the CelebA datasets resized to 32$\times$32, where the task is to recover the 40 binary attributes associated to each image.
+The classifier network is the same as the one in \Cref{table:networks} with the following modifications: we use Exponential Linear Units \citep{clevert2015fast} for the activations, instead of ReLU, since invertible activations generally perform better when training a GAN, and we divide by two the number of output filters in all layers to reduce the training time.
 A sigmoid nonlinearity is applied to the final 40-way output of the network.

-To generate the image $\hat{x}$ given the 8$\times$8$\times$96 representation $z$ computed by the classifier, we use a similar structure to DCGAN \cite{radford2015unsupervised}, namely \texttt{$z$ $\to$ conv 256 $\to$ ConvT 256s2 $\to$ ConvT 128s2 $\to$ conv 3 $\to$ tanh}, where \texttt{ConvT 256s2} denotes a transpose convolution with 256 feature maps and stride 2.
+To generate the image $\hat{x}$ given the 8$\times$8$\times$96 representation $z$ computed by the classifier, we use a similar structure to DCGAN \citep{radford2015unsupervised}, namely \texttt{$z$ $\to$ conv 256 $\to$ ConvT 256s2 $\to$ ConvT 128s2 $\to$ conv 3 $\to$ tanh}, where \texttt{ConvT 256s2} denotes a transpose convolution with 256 feature maps and stride 2.
 All convolutions have a batch normalization layer before the activations.
+Finally, the discriminator network is given by \texttt{$\hat{x}$ $\to$ conv 64s2 $\to$ conv 128s2 $\to$ ConvT 256s2 $\to$ conv 1 $\to$ sigmoid}.
+Here, all convolutions use batch normalization followed by Leacky ReLU activations.